yangymargaret/REUNION/README.md

   cell type 0 represents PBMC data

+- --path_save: the directory where the ATAC-seq and RNA-seq data of the metacells are saved, default = '.'
+The default parameter represents the ATAC-seq and RNA-seq metacell data are saved in the same directory of the code.
+Please change this parameter to the directory of data.

+    Please name the ATAC-seq and RNA-seq data of the metacells in the following format: atac_meta_$data_file_type.extension, rna_meta_$data_file_type, where $data_file_type was specified using the 'data_file_type' parameter as shown above

+    'extension' represents the file format.
+ReDiscover supports the following file formats: (1) anndata, extension=ad or h5ad; (2) tab-delimited tsv, txt files or csv files, extension=tsv, txt, csv; (3) the compressed tsv, txt or csv files in the gzip format, extension=tsv.gz, txt.gz, csv.gz

+- --method_type_feature_link: the method which provides initially estimated peak-TF associations as input to ReDiscover, default = 'Unify'

+  The default parameter represents using the peak-TF associations predicted by Unify as input.

+  ReDiscover can also take peak-TF associations predicted by other methods as input.
+In that case, pleaes provide the name of the corresponding method.

 - --method_type_group : the method for peak clustering, default = phenograph.20,

   phenograph.20 represents using PhenoGraph algorithm for clusetering with the number of neighbors = 20